 Here the caterpillars are in the process of spinning silk.
 A number of thick strands are set up and smaller stands are connected to those, forming a web.
 They are really hard workers and spin fast.
 This caterpillar is also known as the tent caterpillar.
 There are a number of species.
 The tents they create can be extremely large, covering wide areas.

-Whey do they do this?
-There is protection in numbers, so they protect themselves from predators and within the safety of the ‘tent’, they can happily chomp away until the very last leaf.
+Why do they do this?
+There is protection in numbers, but the tent effect protects them from predators, and within the safety of the ‘tent’, they can happily chomp away until the very last leaf.

 This is my favorite photograph.
 Kind of like a caterpillar tightrope!

 After three days, the caterpillars started to drop to the ground.
-Not surprisingly, they stripped the tree.
-Obviously a large number of them will pupate in areas on or around the tree, and an adult white/yellowish black spotted moth will appear in a month or two.
+Not surprisingly, as there was very little food left.
+Obviously, a large number of them will pupate in areas on or around the tree, and an adult, white/yellowish black spotted moth will appear in a month or two.
 I think the whole process of egg to caterpillar, to butterfly/moth is one of the most beautiful in nature.